 🔑 Key Takeaway: Understanding whether your relationship qualifies as de facto is crucial for legal matters, especially when children are involved.

-How Will Parenting Arrangements Be Determined?
+How Are Parenting Arrangements in De Facto Separation Determined?

 In case of separation within a de facto family, determining parenting arrangements becomes crucial and often complex.